-They are both part of my PressPatron campaign.
+They are both part of a PressPatron campaign.
 It’s a new way of crowd-funding websites.

 I’m one of the first journalist-bloggers in New Zealand to use PressPatron.
 That puts me in good company.
 Russell Brown at Public Address got there first.
 Brown’s campaign has been running for about a month.